 1. Quick pick

-Choose the stronger sentence for Relative clauses with who and which.
+Choose the stronger sentence for using 'who' or 'which'.

 2. Build it

-Put this Relative clauses with who and which sentence in the correct order.
+Put this sentence in the correct order using 'which'.

 Tap a chunk to move it down.
 Tap it again to send it back.